Present Participle in English

 After Verbs of movements and Positions

 We can use present participle after the verbs of movements and positions.
-Remember that go + ‘ing’ from is a disputed point.
-According to Azar (English Grammarian) when the ‘ing’ form of the verb comes after the word ‘go’, it is a gerund.
+Remember that the word go + ‘ing’ form is a disputed point.
+According to Azar (English Grammarian) when the ‘ing’ form of a verb comes after the word ‘go’, it is a gerund.
 Some websites say that it is considered a present participle.

 • He came running towards me.